 Timing of formal transboundary consultations remains a critical issue.
 In order to give neighbouring countries a chance to understand the essence of the envisaged plan, and a real chance to contribute not only to the planning provisions/solutions but also to the planning process, it is necessary to start consultations before the maritime spatial plan is fully drafted.
 The following steps are proposed:

 - a) All Baltic Sea States will start consulting neighbouring countries at the early stage of preparation of a maritime spatial plan as a part of the routine MSP process.
-If the impact of the plan is of pan-Baltic nature, all BSR countries and the relevant pan-Baltic organisations will be informed and the relevant pan-Baltic organizations.
-This applies to all national, but also to sub-national maritime spatial plans if these are expected to have cross-border impacts. - b) The competent authorities swill inform their neighbouring counterparts of their intention to begin start an MSP process.
-This will be done in a-the form of a formal letter/e-mail in English (or national language of the addressees).
-The information will be send sent to the countries affected, and as well as to the relevant pan-Baltic organisations if such a plan can is likely to have pan-Baltic impact. - c) The competent authorities clearly state the intention and the nature of the maritime spatial plan, so other countries can understand the possible influence of the plan and the consequences impacts of the plan. - d) The competent authorities then ask for relevant documents and any other information- if available (or public sources of such information) from the neighbouring countries which could have an impact on the development of the envisaged plan such as environmental data and information on human uses of the sea, in particular with cross-border elements (e.g. issues suggested under Article 8 of DIRECTIVE 2014/89/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL).

-e) The -competent authorities- also inform the neighbouring countries, once the -stakeholder process -begins in order to -give -the -neighbouring -country -the -option -of installing -a parallel -domestic stakeholder -process (or public participation) on issues -of -cross-border significance.- It is suggested that the information have is being.given.in the form of a letter/e-mail in English (or national language of the addressees) describing the location of the plan, its main objectives and possible cross-border impacts.
+If the impact of the plan is of pan-Baltic nature all BSR countries will be informed and the relevant pan-Baltic organizations.
+This applies to all national, but also to sub-national maritime spatial plans if these are expected to have cross-border impacts. - b) The competent authorities swill inform their neighbouring counterparts of their intention to begin a MSP process.
+This will be done in a form of formal letter/e-mail in English (or national language of the addressees).
+The information will be send to the countries affected, and to the relevant pan-Baltic organisations if such a plan can have pan-Baltic impact. - c) The competent authorities clearly state the intention and the nature of the maritime spatial plan, so other countries can understand the possible influence of the plan and the consequences. - d) The competent authorities then ask for relevant documents and any other information if available (or public sources of such information) from the neighbouring countries which could have an impact on the development of the envisaged plan such as environmental data and information on human uses of the sea, in particular with cross-border elements (e.g. issues suggested under Article 8 of DIRECTIVE 2014/89/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL). - e) The competent authorities also inform the neighbouring countries once the stakeholder process begins in order to give the neighbouring country the option of installing a parallel domestic stakeholder process (or public participation) on issues of cross-border significance.
+It is suggested that the information have the form of a letter/e-mail in English (or national language of the addressees) describing the location of the plan, its main objectives and possible cross-border impacts.